Command control is an essential element of the Operations Road Show layout.

 connectors and jumper between them, but instead to custom-build cables for

 the specific runs between UP-panels.
-We tagged and numbered each so that we
+We tagged and numbered each cable so that we

 could identify its intended use.
 We do not feel that this particularly increases